joomla-framework/di/docs/overview.md

 These are the lines from the test results in testdox format, which are verifying the statement made in this documentation.

-Use this as an example on how to transform test documentation into user documentation.
+Use this as an example on how to turn test documentation into user documentation.
 Of course that requires a good testbase.

 To reproduce the test results, run `phpunit --testdox`